meganemichel/nf-tower-docs/content/docs/compute-envs/aws-batch.md

 **6.** Choose a **Provisioning model**.
 In most cases this will be *Spot*.

-**7.** Enter the **Min CPUs**.
-When this is set to greater than `0`, EC2 instances will remain active and you will be billed regardless of whether you are running workloads.
-The advantage of setting a minimum number of CPUs greater than `0` is that a pipeline execution will initialize faster.
+**7.** **Optionally** enter an amount of **Min CPUs** greater than `0`.
+Note that if **Min CPUs** is greater than `0`, EC2 instances will remain always active.
+The advantage is that a pipeline execution will initialize faster.
+Note this can result in important additional costs.

+{{% warning "Additional Costs!" %}}

+ Keeping EC2 instances always running can result in important additional costs.
+You will be billed for these running EC2 instances regardless of whether you are running pipelines with Tower.
+We recommend using this option only in production and when launching workflows constantly.

+{{% /warning %}}

+{{% pretty_screenshot img="/uploads/2020/11/aws_min_cpus.png" %}}

 **8.** Enter the **Max CPUs** e.g. `64`.